intel/intel-extension-for-pytorch/examples/cpu/llm/README.md

 # 3. How To Run LLM with ipex.llm

-Inference and fine-tuning are supported in individual directories.

-For inference example scripts, visit the [inference](./inference/) directory.
+Please visit the [inference](./inference/) directory for the example commands and related information.

-For fine-tuning example scripts, visit the [fine-tuning](./fine-tuning/) directory.